iristfu/Places/README.md

 * User can login and logout.
 Information within an account is persistent.
 * User can "heart" or favorite locations to save them.
     * There is a tab which shows a table view that displays the user's favorited places where the user can access all their favorited locations in one list.
-* User can create a new itinerary that always includes transportation (e.g. any flights), lodging (e.g. hotel information and dates), places to go, and estimated price.
+* User can create a new itinerary that always includes name, date, transportation (e.g. any flights), lodging (e.g. hotel information and dates), and places to go.
 The information in these fields are manually added by the user.
     * There is a tab which shows a table view that displays the user's itineraries.
-    * Users can create new itineraries from this tab.
+Users can create new itineraries from this tab.
+    * Within the itinerary compose view, there is an add button that prompts the "Add places to go" view, where the user can select and add places to go.
+    * User can edit or delete a previously made itinerary within the itinerary details view.
 * User can utilize a discover tab to search for places and favorite them.
     * User can search for any granularity of location (from cities to continents).
     * User can sort the results on the discover tab by how many other app users have favorited or added the place to itinerary - *planned technical challenge*.